dustinpfister/blog_posts/_posts/js-javascript-example-nodejs-browser-share-code-module.md

 ## - The source code examples here are up on my github account

 I have the [source code of these examples](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-example-nodejs-browser-share-code-module) as well as many others located in my test vjs github repository.
+If you want to make a pull request for the source code examples here that would be the place to do it, you can also make a comment at the bottom of this post to bring something to my attention.
+This test vjs repository also holds all the other source code examples that I have for my series of vanilla javaScript posts beyond just this one.

 ## 1 - The module that will work in node and a browser